Wednesday, February 25, 2026

 There are also laws in the metaphysical (non-material) world, since we are not only physical but also spiritual beings created in the image of God, who is Spirit.

 Laws are the tracks or guard rails by which something (or someone) is designed to operate.
-If we ignore our design and these laws, things don't work properly and to their maximum potential.
+If we ignore our design and these laws, things do not work properly and to their maximum potential.
 As a result, we suffer loss, breakdown, and eventually self-destruction.

 Just like a train needs tracks to run on for maximum performance, so it is with all of creation; from humans, who are the most complex, to the smallest elements of the quantum world.
 Everything has a design and purpose, which is to operate according to God's design and intent.

 Only the Designer knows perfectly what that is.
-We can experiment, test, and learn how things are designed to function only because design exists and is observable.
+We can experiment, test, and discover how things are designed to function only because design exists and is observable.

 But to know our design and purpose, we must confide in the Designer, observe what he's done, and heed what He says, as well as observe how things function.